OfficeDev/Outlook-Add-in-Scream/Readme.md

 ## Questions and comments

 - If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-Scream/issues).
-- Questions about Office Add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
+- Questions about Office add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].

 <a name="additional-resources"></a>